 How to ripen bananas quickly

 The fastest way to ripen bananas is to bake them in the oven.
 Place under-ripe bananas on a baking sheet and bake at 250˚F for 15 to 20 minutes depending on the initial ripeness of the bananas.

-- Counter Method: Place under-ripe bananas in a paper bag, seal, and leave at room temperature for a couple of days.
-Trapping the ethylene gas emitted by the bananas in a paper bag will cause the bananas to ripen quickly.
+Place under-ripe bananas in a paper bag, seal, and leave at room temperature for a couple of days.
+Trapping the ethylene gas emitted by the bananas in a paper bag will cause the bananas to ripen more quickly.